-If you own, operate or manage a business or venue, where alcohol will be sold or supplied, you need to be familiar with the laws and regulations that apply to alcohol.
+If you own, operate or manage a business or venue where alcohol will be sold or supplied, you need to be familiar with the laws and regulations that apply.

-Ensure you have the correct licence and a host responsibility programme in place to care for your patrons.
-Read the Local Alcohol Policy.
+Make sure you have the correct licence and a host responsibility programme in place to care for your patrons.
+Read the Local Alcohol Policy

 Which licence do you require?

-Note: Applications for special licence and new alcohol licences required for Christmas and New Year, must be lodged by mid November with all appropriate documentation in order to be processed.
+Applications for special licences and new alcohol licences required for the Christmas/New Year period, must be lodged by mid November with all appropriate documentation in order to be processed.

-A Special Licence is required if you host an event or celebration where alcohol is being sold.
-And if you sell tickets to a function where alcohol is supplied.
+A Special Licence is required if you host an event or celebration where alcohol is being sold, or if you sell tickets to a function where alcohol is supplied.

-A Special Licence allows the holder, to sell and supply alcohol, on the premises or conveyance named on the licence, to any person attending as approved by the licence for the duration of the occasion or event.
-Occasions with alcohol such as:
+A Special Licence allows the holder to sell and supply alcohol, on the premises or conveyance named on the licence, to any person attending as approved by the licence for the duration of the occasion or event.
+Occasions with alcohol such as a:

 - sporting event